 Not amused his sister glanced at the window.
 "You almost got killed."

-He just now noticed that his nephew Davey was here, too.
+Just now he noticed that his nephew Davey was here, too.
 He clung to the bedframe at the foot.
 "Hey, little man."
 Davey smiled shyly.
 He was careful with men.
-Well, his father hadn´t been the best role model to teach him about love, had he?
+Well, his father hadn't been the best role model to teach him about love, had he?
 Not that he had been any better.
 No surprise that the boy was shy.
 He winked at Davey then turned back to his sister.
 "Give me my pants."

-...he woke up to his phone ringing annoyingly.
+...he woke up to his phone ringing.
 Oh, shit.
 He must have fallen asleep again.
 Davey was still sitting at the foot of the bed watching him, eating.
 "Yo, half-pint," he teased the boy.
 He groaned.

 "Does it hurt?"
 Davey said.